 What is 4G?

-The ITU-R set standards for 4G connectivity in March of 2008, requiring all services described as 4G to adhere to a set of speed and connection standards.
-For mobile use, including smartphones and tablets, connection speeds need to have a peak of at least 100 megabits per second, and for more stationary uses such as mobile hotspots, at least 1 gigabit per second.
+The ITU-R set standards for 4G connectivity in March 2008, requiring all services described as 4G to adhere to a set of speed and connection standards.
+For mobile use, including smartphones and tablets, connection speeds need to have a peak of at least 100 megabits per second, and for more stationary uses such as mobile hot spots, at least 1 gigabit per second.

 What is LTE?

-LTE stands for Long Term Evolution, and isn’t as much a technology as it is the path followed to achieve 4G speeds.
-As it stands, most of the time when your phone displays the “4G” symbol in the upper right corner, it doesn’t really mean it.
+LTE stands for Long-term Evolution, and isn’t as much a technology as it is the path followed to achieve 4G speeds.
+For a long time, when your phone displayed the “4G” symbol in the upper right corner, it didn’t really mean it.
 When the ITU-R set the minimum speeds for 4G, they were a bit unreachable, despite the amount of money tech manufacturers put into achieving them.
 In response, the regulating body decided that LTE, the name given to the technology used in pursuit of those standards, could be labeled as 4G if it provided a substantial improvement over the 3G technology.

 To make matters more confusing, you’ll also likely come across LTE-A at some point.
-This stands for Long Term Evolution Advanced, and it takes us a step closer to proper 4G.
+This stands for Long-term Evolution Advanced, and it takes us a step closer to proper 4G.
 It offers faster speeds and greater stability than normal LTE.
-It’s also backwards compatible and works by aggregating channels, so instead of connecting to the strongest signal in your vicinity, you can download data from multiple sources at the same time.
+It’s also backward compatible and works by aggregating channels, so instead of connecting to the strongest signal in your vicinity, you can download data from multiple sources at the same time.